 Why This Matters

 On-call professional service contracts usually create a pre-approved bench of outside firms the city can use for engineering, design, inspections, or related project support without running a full new procurement each time.
 That can speed project delivery, but it also places a lot of value in the initial contract structure and scope.
-The multi-year timeline here makes this more than a small housekeeping item.
+On April 13, council approved the item on a 5-0 vote.

 Why we flagged it: These contracts can shape how quickly the city moves on infrastructure work and how much discretion staff has to tap outside consultants over several years.